 Goods are shipped to retailers in accordance with specific customer orders.
 We recognize wholesale sales when the risks and rewards of ownership have transferred to the customer, determined by us to be when title to the merchandise passes to the customer.
 In addition, we act as an agent in brokering sales between customers and overseas factories.
 On these transactions, we recognize commission fee income on sales that are financed by and shipped directly to our customers.
 Title to goods shipped by overseas vendors transfers to customers when the goods have been delivered to the customer.
 We recognize commission income upon the completion of the delivery by our vendors to the customer.
 We recognize retail sales upon customer receipt of our merchandise, generally at the point of sale.
 Our sales are recorded net of applicable sales tax.
 Net sales take into account reserves for returns and allowances.
-We estimate the amount of reserves and allowances and estimates of future returns are recognized when the related revenues are recognized.
+We estimate the amount of reserves and allowances based on current and historical information and trends.
+Sales are reported net of returns, discounts and allowances.
+Discounts, allowances and estimates of future returns are recognized when the related revenues are recognized.